lokeshjr/Blaze_Demo_CodeceptJS/README.md

-# acceptance-tests
+# Blaze Demo UI Automation
-Build acceptance tests for Weather app using CodeceptJS
+Build acceptance tests for Build Demo app using CodeceptJS

 CodeceptJS is a modern end to end testing framework with a special BDD-style syntax.
 The tests are written as a linear scenario of the user's action on a site.